 - Working with teachers to develop evaluation of interventions

 - The collection of evidence, and conducting sessions about the interpretation of evidence and impact, leading to defensible and transparent evidence about interventions

 - Linking school activities into the wider activities and resources of the University of Melbourne

 Members will be drawn from across government, independent and Catholic schools; rural and metro schools; and primary, secondary and P-12 schools and Special schools.
 The key criteria are a deep commitment of the School Leadership Team and the School Council or Board to leading student learning and instruction, and a clear purpose in wanting to participate in the Network.

 The Network is directed by Katherine Henderson of the Melbourne Graduate School of Education, previously the Regional Director, Western Metropolitan Region, Department of Education and Early Childhood Development.

 Critical Friends facilitate, support and lead effective collaboration for schools who work in focus groups on shared goals for their student's learning.

 UMNOS information session

-Expressions of interest (EOI) to apply for UMNOS 2018 are now open for Victoria and Queensland.
+Expressions of interest (EOI) to apply for UMNOS 2018 have closed for Victoria and Queensland.

 Phone: 9035 6302